Thermostats are essential for the reliable and safe operation of machines and systems.

 <br/>

-In what applications are surface-mount thermostats used?
+In what applications are surface-mounted thermostats used?

-Surface-mount thermostats are often used in control panels, utility rooms, temporary installations, and in service and maintenance setups.
+Surface-mounted thermostats are often used in control panels, utility rooms, temporary installations, and in service and maintenance setups.

 <br/>